Pie and ESG

 Our ESG Policy

-Our ESG policy means that we have an ESG committee comprised of people from across all Pie teams.
-The committee has 50% women members, as a minimum.
+Our ESG policy means we have an ESG committee comprised of people from across all Pie teams.
+Our committee has a gender balance and must comprise of 50% females.

 The committee has input into how ESG matters are identified, researched and monitored in Pie’s investment process.